Einhorn-Farm/.github/profile/README.md

 ## ✨ Values

 - **Open Source first** — fork it, improve it, share it
-- **Automation over manual toil** — if you do it twice, automate it
+- **Automation over manual toil** - if you do it twice, automate it
-- **Quality over quantity** — thoughtfully crafted, well-documented
+- **Quality over quantity** - thoughtfully crafted, well-documented
-- **Cloud native by default** — containers, GitOps, infrastructure as code
+- **Cloud native by default** - containers, GitOps, infrastructure as code
+- **Don't make unicorns cry** - Be excelent to each other.

 ---